The Bearable Starter Pack | 7 useful things to know on day one

 Factor is a catch-all term we use to describe your habits, activities, routines, and really anything that might impact your health.
 This could include a workout routine, a holistic treatment, or even the weather.
 Factors relating to Diet and Sleep have their own unique sections on the homepage.
 Also, Medication added in the “Meds/Supplements” section are also treated like a Factor.

 Tip: This section can be fully customised.
-You can add your own Factors and Factor Categories by pressing “Add Categories” at the bottom of the section.
+You can add your own Factors and Factor Categories by pressing the ‘add/edit’ button in the menu in the top right corner of the section.

 📈 4.
 You need at least 3 health entries with and without a Factor to start seeing its effect.